 All literature is ultimately about that, as in being revealed and recognized and vulnerable.
 In literary erotica, sex is the central metaphor in what tend to be the most engaging and/or alienating of vulnerable experiences, when few things matter more -- literally and figuratively -- than how we look at each other.

-You're plumbing psychic and sexual depths, which means potential for nuance and irony and every other literary thing to get bogged down in the figurative and literal muck and mire, which is what makes literary erotic storytelling so
+You're plumbing psychic and sexual depths, which means potential for nuance and irony and every other literary thing to get bogged down in the figurative and literal muck and mire, which is what makes literary erotic storytelling so hard difficult.

 And this is about the affair of a middle-aged and well-educated American woman, so you're dealing with social constructs and conditioning, including sexism, and a complexity of conflicting obligations and desires.